Rescue of Bat 21 Bravo: Commandos cross lines

 Clark floated down the cold river and at about 02:00 to 03:00, Norris could hear his heavy breathing on the river.
-Norris was about to leave cover to pull Clark to shore when a six-man NVA patrol walked between them.
+Norris was about to leave cover to pull Clark to shore when a six-man PAVN patrol walked between them.
 Norris remained hidden, hoping they wouldn't notice Clark's breathing, and knowing that using their weapons would expose the team's position to the hundreds of enemy troops around them.
 By the time the patrol passed by, Clark had floated on downstream.
 Norris radioed Clark and instructed him to get out of the river on the south bank.

 On his own initiative, Norris left his team and swam downstream several hours looking for Clark.
 Near dawn, he saw some motion and found Clark hiding behind a sampan on the riverbank.
 Norris had to persuade Clark to follow him and was finally able to re-link up with the rest of his team.
 Norris delivered Clark to Anderson at the forward operating base.
 Clark was transported to the last outpost on the Cua Viet River at Dong Ha by an ARVN M113 armored personnel carrier and then flown to Da Nang.

-On 9 April, Hambleton's eighth day of evading NVA forces all around him, FAC Harold Icke on Bilk 11 kept in constant contact with Hambleton.
+On 9 April, Hambleton's eighth day of evading PAVN forces all around him, FAC Harold Icke on Bilk 11 kept in constant contact with Hambleton.
 Icke directed Sandy 01 to drop a Madden survival pack containing food, water, ammunition and extra radios to Hambleton, but it fell 50 m away, slightly above him, and he was too weak to climb up to it.
 Icke and the pilots of two A-1 Skyraiders were shocked to see Hambleton come out his hiding place and stand in the open on a sandbar in the river, waving a white flag at them above.
 Icke knew Hambleton's mental and physical health were precarious.
 Unknown to him, Hambleton was considerably weakened, having lost 40 lb in the 10 days since his jet had been shot down.

-On 11 April, Hambleton (Bat 21 Bravo) was too weak to move any farther.
+On 11 April, Hambleton was too weak to move any farther.
 Norris was well aware of the overwhelming North Vietnamese presence, but decided to proceed upriver again.
 Hambleton wasn't transmitting on schedule and his occasional radio calls were difficult to understand.
-Norris could only follow parts of Hambleton's weak transmissions but knew he would have to go to him.
+Norris could only follow parts of Hambleton's weak transmissions, but knew he would have to go to him.
 North Vietnamese tanks were spotted at the Cam Lo bridge, and air strikes were carried out to destroy them before the team launched their second rescue mission.
-The NVA fixed the location of the outpost and poured mortar and artillery fire on the forward ARVN outpost, killing two of the five remaining ARVN Seals.
+The PAVN fixed the location of the outpost and poured mortar and artillery fire on the forward ARVN outpost, killing two of the five remaining ARVN Seals.
 The wounded were evacuated the next morning.